axibase/atsd/sql/README.md

 ### Entity Time Zone

-To select rows for a date range based on each entity's local time zone, supply `entity.timeZone` column as an argument to the `endtime` function.
+To select rows for a date range based on each entity's local time zone, supply `entity.timeZone` column as an argument to the [`ENDTIME`](#endtime) function.

 ```sql
 SELECT entity, entity.timeZone,